 - Develop a Volunteer Recruitment and Retention Strategy.

 Members of HRTA

 HRTA membership represents trail groups within HRM who share common goals of trail development.
+Any group wishing to become a member must comply with the ‘objects of the Society’ of HRTA.
 HRTA is committed to a cooperative effort to maximize the realization of such goals.

 To be members, the trail organizations represented must: